swappad/cs5222-lab-fpga-mlp/README.md

-# Lab 3: Custom Acceleration with FPGAs
+# Lab: Custom Acceleration with FPGAs

+**Part 1 Due** Wednesday March 21st at 23:59 via the IVLE dropbox.
+**Part 2 Due** Wednesday March 28th at 23:59 via the IVLE dropbox.
-**Due** Wednesday May 24th at 23:59 via the Catalyst dropbox.
+**Part 3 Due** Wednesday April 4th at 23:59 via the IVLE dropbox.

-Questions about this assignment should got to the TA, Thierry.
+Questions about this assignment should be sent to the IVLE Project forum.

 ### Turnin